anshuman-sahoo1999/covmed-realtime-status-of-covid-patients/README.md

 (This project is under progress, will update very soon.)

-(Status of the project:- 56% Completed, rest part of the project is under development which includes some advance features and works in real time scenario.)
+(Status of the project:- 56% Completed (As of 20th June, 2021), rest part of the project is under development which includes some advance features and works in real time scenario.)

 Designed and Developed by: Anshuman Sahoo